allanf181/wplace-favorite-plus/README.md

 - `addFavorite(title, posObj)` - Save a new favorite location
 - `removeFavorite(posObj)` - Remove a favorite by position
 - `createMarker(coords, name)` - Create a visual marker on the map
+- `getAllFavorites()` - Retrieve all saved favorites from `localStorage`
-- `loadFavoritesTable()` - Populate the favorites management interface
+- `renderFavoritesTable(favorites)` - Populate the favorites management interface with a given list of favorites
+- `filterAndRenderFavorites(searchTerm)` - Filter all favorites using fuzzy search and render the results

 ### Contributing
 1. Fork the repository